Dina Pronicheva: Experience under German occupation

 Pronicheva testified at the trial that at Lukianivka prison a policeman named Mitia freed her, revealed himself to be a partisan and left her near the Kalinin hospital.
 She then left for Bila Tserkva, where she stayed with an acquaintance of her husband who thought she was Russian.
 She then attempted to work as a German translator in Rokytne, but was thought to be a Jew and persecuted, so she left.
 She worked in the theater.
 In the summer of 1943, Pronicheva and the Shevchenko Theatre arrived in Ruzhyn, where 38 Jews lived in a ghetto and worked as tailors.
-She fed them secretly, but she witnessed all apart from three being executed.
+She fed them secretly, but she witnessed all but three being executed.
 She continued to work in the theater until the arrival of the Red Army on 28 December 1943.